mexiquin/mserv/README.md

 A simple wrapper for managing your Minecraft servers.

 ## What is it?
-Mserv is a little commandline utility I wrote in Python to help me better manage my, and my friends' Minecraft servers.
+Mserv is a little commandline utility I wrote to help me better manage my, and my friends' Minecraft servers.

 Mojang offers a DIY *server.jar* file